 Choosing Medicare Supplement or Medicare Advantage plans can be both confusing and frustrating.
 Many seniors simply go with a company name they are familiar with (Most commonly AARP).
 A plan that a relative or friend suggested or they just stay in their current plan because that is what they have always had.
 The end result is usually a bad choice of plan for the given situation.
 The reality is that there is not one “best plan” for everyone.
 To choose the best plan for the situation, it is important to know all the options available.

 Here is a quick overview of the options available to Connecticut residents and the strengths and weaknesses of each…..

 Medicare Supplement Plans:

-Medicare Supplement plans are secondary plans you can purchase from a private insurance company to help cover the gaps in Medicare part A and B. The plan options are standardized in CT with plans A-L. In June 2010, Plans M and N will be avaialble .
-Plans A-L provide different levels of coverage depending on which plan you choose.
-The plan benefits can not change so any company that offers a plan must offer the exact same benefits.
-For Example Plan J with Anthem BCBS is exactly the same as Plan J with AARP (United HealthCare).
-The only difference is in the rate that the private company charges for them and the rate can vary greatly.
-One company in CT charges $184.00 a month for plan J while another charges over $300.00 a month for the exact same plan.
+Medicare Supplement plans are secondary plans you can purchase from a private insurance company to help cover the gaps in Medicare part A and B. In all states, the plans offer standard benefits.
+Plans provide different levels of coverage.
+This depends on which plan you choose.
+The plan benefits cannot change.
+This means any company that offers a plan must offer the exact same benefits.
+For Example Plan N with Anthem BCBS is exactly the same as Plan N with AARP (United HealthCare).
+The only difference is the rate that the private company charges for them.
+Please keep in mind, the rate can vary greatly.
+One company in CT charges $184.00 a month for plan J while another charges over $300.00 for the exact same plan.